-STAT E OF: ) ) SS: County y of: ) Ι, Katrina Adams of the Town, Village, C City of Monroe in the County of Orange and the State of New York of full age, being duly sworn according to law on my oath depose and say that: I am Vice President , a n officer of the firm of Beam En nterprises, Inc. said Bi with th with th and in I furthe unders the Bidder making the Proposal for the above named Work, and that I executed the said Proposal with full authority to do so; that said Bidder has not, directly or independently, entered into any agreement, participated in any collusion, or otherwise in connection with the above named work; and that all statements contained in said Proposal and in this affidavit are true and correct, and made with the full knowledge that the City of Newburgh, NY as OWNER relies upon the truth of the statements contained in said Proposal and in the statements contained in this affidavit in awarding the contract for said work.
-I further warrant that no person or selling agency has been employed or retained to solicit or secure contract upon an agreement or understanding for a commission, percentage, brokerage or contingent fee, except bonafide employees or bonafide established commercial or selling agencies maintained by Beam Enterprises, Inc. Contractor Name Subscr ribed and sworn to Katrina Adam Same of Affiant Affiant Vice President Title of Affiant Signature of Affiant (in n blue ink) me this 29 th day of Noven Affix Notary Seal or Stamp below mmission expires: 101/8/25 nge County NICOLE M BERHAU NOTARY PUBLIC, STATE OF NEW YORK
+STAT E OF:) ) SS: County y of:) Ι, Katrina Adams of the Town, Village, C City of Monroe in the County of Orange and the State of New York of full age, being duly sworn according to law on my oath depose and say that: I am Vice President , a n officer of the firm of Beam En nterprises, Inc. said Bi with th with th and in I furthe unders idder has not, directly or independently, one above named work; and that all statem the full knowledge that the City of Newbur the statements contained in this affidavition of the warrant that no person or selling agence. entered into any agreement, participate nents contained in said Proposal and 19th, NY as OWNER relies upon the true in awarding the contract for said work was been employed or retained to said work. said Proposal with full authority to do so; that ted in any collusion, or otherwise in connection in this affidavit are true and correct, and made uth of the statements contained in said Proposal ork. solicit or secure contract upon an agreement or onafide employees or bonafide established Contractor Name Subscr ribed and sworn to Katrina Adam Same of Affiant Affiant Vice President Title of Affiant Signature of Affiant (in n blue ink) me this 29 th day of Noven Affix Notary Seal or Stamp below mmission expires: 101/8/25 nge County NICOLE M BERHAU NOTARY PUBLIC, STATE OF NEW YORK